Verizon debuts 5G Connected Device Plan alongside Lenovo’s Flex 5G PC

 By contrast, rival AT&T debuted a single 5G hotspot back in 2018 without an unlimited data plan, instead charging business customers $70 per month for a paltry 15GB of 5G data — an offering AT&T deemed “comparable” to its $50 monthly 4G data plan with 10GB.
 At 5G speeds, users could easily exhaust a 15GB data plan in seconds, and top carriers across the world have deemed unlimited data packages “essential” to the proper use of 5G technology.

-The Flex 5G will be available to purchase on June 18 for $1,400, including a year of Microsoft 365 Personal, with the option to split the cost over two years for $58.33 per monthly payment.
+While the Flex 5G will still be offered as the Yoga 5G in some foreign markets, it will be available to purchase in the U.S. on June 18 for $1,400, including a year of Microsoft 365 Personal, with the option to split the cost over two years for $58.33 per monthly payment.
 Verizon’s new 5G Connected Device Plan will become available at the same time.